Syrian National Army: 2018: Operation Olive Branch

 On 20 January 2018, Turkey launched a new operation in Afrin Region, against the Kurdish-led Democratic Union Party (PYD) in Syria.
 The SNA conducted ground offensives against the YPG and SDF supported by and in conjunction with Turkish armed forces (TAF/TSK) air strikes, artillery, armored units, and special forces units.
-The first phase of the operation is to capture the entire Afrin-Turkey border.
+The first phase of the operation was to capture the entire Afrin-Turkey border.
 On 1 February, the SNA captured the strategic town of Bulbul after a fierce battle with the Kurdish-led People's Protection Units (YPG).
 In early March, the second phase of Operation Olive Branch was launched after successfully clearing the entire Afrin-Turkey border.
 On 3 March, after fierce fighting, the SNA captured the town of Rajo.
 On 8 March, the SNA captured Jinderes, meaning that they now have control over all major roads leading to the city of Afrin.
 On 13 March, SNA forces reached Afrin city and encircled it.
 On 18 March, the SNA took full control of Afrin, marking their second big victory after Operation Euphrates Shield.
 Since the capture of Afrin city, SNA forces have been busy clearing the recently captured areas of mines and providing security and stability to the region.
 As of 13 June SNA forces have dismantled 240 mines and 1,231 IEDs.